Waterloo, Merseyside

-The area is connected to Liverpool in the south and Southport to the north by Merseyrail Northern line at Waterloo railway station.
+The town is connected to Liverpool in the south and Southport to the north by Merseyrail's Northern line at Waterloo station.

 History

 Waterloo was historically part of Lancashire and originally an area of Crosby, named Crosby Seabank.
-At that time it consisted mostly of cottages, the beach front, sand-hills and fields.
-The area grew in popularity with wealthy visitors from Liverpool prompting the planning and construction of a large hotel in the Georgian style to be named the Crosby Seabank Hotel.
+At that time it consisted mostly of cottages, the beachfront, sand-hills and fields.
+The area grew in popularity with wealthy visitors from Liverpool, prompting the planning and construction of a large hotel in the Georgian style to be named the Crosby Seabank Hotel.
 The grand opening coincided with 18 June 1816, the first anniversary of the Battle of Waterloo, and was named the Royal Waterloo Hotel in honour of the event.
-Gradually, as population increased and the area became an identifiable location it became known as Waterloo, with several streets taking the name of names associated with the battle cementing the association.
+Gradually, as the population increased and the area became an identifiable location it became known as Waterloo, with several streets taking the name of names associated with the battle cementing the association.

 Some of the buildings in Waterloo such as the Grade II Listed Potters Barn park buildings are replicas of those found in Waterloo, Belgium.

 Governance

-Waterloo was included in the urban district of Waterloo with Seaforth, and subsequently became part of the municipal borough of Crosby in 1937.
-On 1 April 1974 the Municipal Borough of Crosby became part of the newly created Metropolitan Borough of Sefton.
+On 31 December 1894 Waterloo became a civil parish, formed from the part of Great Crosby parish in Waterloo with Seaforth Urban District, and subsequently became part of the municipal borough of Crosby in 1937.
+In 1951 the parish had a population of 16,997.
+On 1 April 1974 the parish was abolished and the Municipal Borough of Crosby became part of the newly created Metropolitan Borough of Sefton.

 From 1918 until 1950 Waterloo was within the Parliamentary seat known as the Waterloo constituency, a safe seat for the Conservative Party.
 From 1950 until 2010 Waterloo was within the boundaries of the Crosby constituency.
-From 1997 to 2010 the Member of Parliament (MP) was Claire Curtis-Thomas, a member of the Labour Party, prior to her election the Crosby seat was generally considered to be a safe Conservative Party stronghold, like its predecessor seat, with Tory MPs elected at every election barring the 1981 Crosby by-election where Shirley Williams of the Social Democratic Party was elected to represent the constituency.
+From 1997 to 2010 the Member of Parliament (MP) was Claire Curtis-Thomas, a member of the Labour Party; prior to her election the Crosby seat was generally considered to be a safe Conservative Party stronghold, like its predecessor seat, with Tory MPs elected at every election barring the 1981 Crosby by-election where Shirley Williams of the Social Democratic Party was elected to represent the constituency.
+As a result of boundary revisions for the 2010 general election, the Crosby constituency was abolished and Waterloo was included in the expanded Bootle constituency.
+The town has been represented by Labour MP Peter Dowd since 2015.

-As a result of boundary revisions for the 2010 general election the Crosby constituency was abolished and Waterloo was included in the expanded Bootle constituency.
-For elections to Sefton Council, The southern part of Waterloo is within the electoral ward of Church and is represented by three councillors.
-The Northern part from St John's rd to Queensway is in Victoria and is represented by Cllr Jan Grace, Cllr Les Byrom CBE and Cllr Michael Roche.
+For elections to Sefton Council, the southern part of Waterloo is within the electoral ward of Church and is represented by three councillors.
+The northern part from St John's Rd to Queensway is in Victoria ward and is represented by another three councillors.

 Landmarks

-Waterloo is a residential suburb of predominately Georgian, Edwardian and Victorian villas, mews and terraces, facing the sea.
+Waterloo is made up of predominately Georgian, Edwardian and Victorian villas, mews and terraces, facing the sea.
 The South Road offers shops and restaurants.
-A series of public gardens – built as a job creation scheme during the 1930s Great Depression run adjacent to the esplanade that abuts the marina leading to the coast and beach.
+A series of public gardens – built as a job creation scheme during the 1930s Great Depression – run adjacent to the esplanade that abuts the marina leading to the coast and beach.